 Literacy and Mathematical skills are essential in life and allow pupils to progress within education and enter employment.
 That is why Hailey Hall School works tirelessly to equip the pupils with these functional skills.
 Teachers provide ongoing literacy and mathematical support in lessons, Form Tutors deliver reading and spelling schemes at least 3 / 4 sessions throughout the week and additional ‘One to One’ tutoring provides personalised individual support.
 In addition, every pupil studies further literacy and mathematical skills as part of Prep Time.
 This is a short lesson that takes place each Friday, lasting for twenty minutes at the start of the day.

 We consider it important that all pupils engage in the following subjects during Key Stage 3 - please click on each subject to view curriculum intents and a subject maps:

-Life Skills/PSHCE (which consists of five components: personal, social, health, citizenship, and economic education)
+- Life Skills/PSHCE (consists of five components: personal, social, health, citizenship, and economic education).

 - PE and Games

 Pupils in Years 7 and 8 also attend a day of Humanities/Outdoor Adventurous Activities, once a week.
 This programme is varied and exhilarating, challenging and exciting, allowing pupils to take risks and gain new experiences outside of the classroom.
 It is no wonder that their confidence, self-esteem, feelings of success and achievement abound when they successfully complete an Outdoor Adventurous Activity day.
 History, Geography and Religion are taught through this programme.

 History and Geography are also taught through cross-curricular days and cultural trips within the UK and abroad.
 Religious Education is also delivered through a number of themed assemblies throughout the year.